 This guide can help you become a money management mentor.
 Once you understand the basics of money management, you'll be able to help others learn techniques that can make an important difference in their finances.

-- This publication is part of the Tracking Your Money training module.
+- This publication is part of the Money Management training module.

 - Print & Fax Order Form

 Table of Contents

 This free guide can help you become a “money management” mentor.
 It is designed to be used with a brochure called “Manage Your Money Wisely.”
 Once you understand the basics of personal finance and budgeting, you’ll be ready to teach others about how money management techniques can make an important difference in one’s finances.
 These techniques, including creating a spending plan, balancing checking accounts and using credit wisely, can stretch families’ incomes and help them plan for financial goals.

 Created by the national non-profit organization Consumer Action in partnership with Capital One, this guide is part of the MoneyWi$e series that includes pamphlets available in Chinese, English, Korean, Spanish and Vietnamese, a teaching plan with suggested topics for a two-part seminar, participants’ materials and class activities.